 You will want to make your games and crafts work with the glow theme.
-You can turn almost any game into a glow game by using glow-sticks, glow balls, and neon items from the Dollar Store.
-When you’re picking crafts, use highligters and neon cardstock.
+You can turn almost any game into a glow game by using glow sticks, glow balls, and neon items from the Dollar Store.
+When you’re picking crafts, use highlighters and neon cardstock.
 Here’s a list of things that glow:

 That is all of the supplies.

 If it’s too difficult to transform the entire classroom, consider using a small room near the classroom to have a “glow station”.
 Kids can rotate to this room and do a glow activity.